 Right-of-use assets are depreciated over the shorter period of the lease term and the useful life of the underlying asset.
 Depreciation starts at the commencement date of the lease.

 The right-of-use assets are presented in property, plant and equipment in the Consolidated Statements of Financial Position.
-The Company applies IAS 36, Impairment of Assets, to determine whether right-of-use assets are impaired.

 F. Impairment of Non-Current Assets